“There are only two places in the world where we can live happy: at home and in Paris.” , Ernest Hemingway says.

 Spending time with friends and family is amazing.
-But being all alone in a new city hides unexpected charms.
+But being all alone in a new city and a nice hotel hides unexpected charms.

 Try getting up earlier than the rest of the group, put some French music on and walk around the streets aimlessly.